 Surratt proclaimed her innocence until the end, and for years, many believed her.
 But recently, historians have argued that she knew exactly what was going on.
 “Mary kept her home open to Booth and all the co-conspirators who came to the house,” her biographer, Kate Clifford Larson, said in a lecture.
 “Some of them stayed overnight, some just came for meetings.
 And there was no way that woman could have not known what was going on in that house.
 It’s not that big of a house…she is a smart woman.
 She knows what’s going on.”

-The building has since been renumbered—604 H Street NW—and the first floor of the building is now a Chinese restaurant called Wok & Roll.
+Now in the heart of Washington’s Chinatown, the building has since been renumbered—604 H Street NW—and the first floor of the building is now a Chinese restaurant called Wok & Roll.